-It is suggested that should a Council Member be disqualified more than twice, then that Council Member should remain disqualified for meetings, or use their official office (such as their title or council email address).
+It is suggested that should a Council Member

+CURRENT PROVISIONS PROPOSED REFORMS WALGA AND L G PROFESSIONALS POSITION CITY OF WANNEROO PREVIOUS POSITIONS established as the main penalty where a councillor breaches the Local Government Act or Regulations on more than one occasion.
+Councillors who are disqualified would not be eligible for sitting fees or allowances.
+They will also not be able to attend meetings, or use their official office (such as their title or council email address).
 It is proposed that a councillor who is suspended multiple times may become disqualified from office.
-Councillors who do not complete mandatory training within a certain timeframe will also not be able to receive sitting fees or allowances. policy development of the Stand Down Provisions must involve active consultation with WALGA and specific consideration of the following issues of concern to the Sector: 1.
+Councillors who do not complete mandatory training within a certain timeframe will also not be able to receive sitting fees or allowances. from their duties when they are under investigation, have been charged, or when their continued presence prevents Council from properly discharging its functions or affects the Council's reputation, subject to further policy development work being undertaken.
+Further policy development of the Stand Down Provisions must involve active consultation with WALGA and specific consideration of the following issues of concern to the Sector: 1.
 That the Department of Local Government endeavour to ensure established principles of natural justice and procedural fairness are embodied in all aspects of the proposed Stand Down Provisions; and 2.
 That activities associated with the term 'disruptive behaviour', presented as reason to stand down a defined Elected Member on the basis their continued presence may make a Council unworkable, are thoroughly examined and clearly identified to ensure there is awareness, consistency and opportunity for avoidance.
 Comment The Local Government sector has long-standing advocacy positions supporting stronger penalties as a deterrent to disruptive Council Member behaviours.
 Clear guidance will be required to ensure there is consistent application of the power given to Presiding Members.
 Recommendation Supported LG Professionals Submission Noted.
 Clarification required regarding timing of implementation, especially with regards to mandatory training requirements - currently 12 months.
 Will penalties apply automatically on expiration of deadlines?
-Discussion with the Minister's Office has clarified that dot point 3 should refer to "Councillors who are suspended" rather than "Councillors who are disqualified".
+Discussion with the Minister's Office has clarified that dot point 3 should refer to "Councillors who are suspended" rather than "Councillors who are disqualified". government be responsible for receiving all allegations of breaches of the Act?
+Response: Yes but also consider the Victorian model and the role of a Local Government Commissioner and the oversight body for local government.
 1.5 Rapid Red Card Resolutions Currently, local governments have different local laws and standing orders that govern the way meetings run.
 Presiding members (Mayors and Presidents) are reliant on the powers provided in the local government standing orders local laws.
-Differences between local governments is a source of confusion about the powers that presiding members have to deal with disruptive behaviours at It is proposed that Standing Orders are made consistent across Western Australia (see item 2.6).
+Differences between local governments (see item 2.6).
 Published recordings of all meetings would also become standard (item 3.1).
-It is proposed that Presiding Members have the power to "red card" any attendee (including councillors) who unreasonably and repeatedly interrupt council meetings.
-This power would: Require the Presiding Member to issue Current Local Government Position WALGA) As above LG Professionals Submission Noted.
-The "Red Card" proposal adds emphasis to the power of the Presiding Member to enforce behavioural standards.
-Clarification was sought from the Minister on management of poor Presiding Member conduct, As above SUPPORTED Model Standing Orders that are consistent across all local governments is supported.
-The model must be robust and deal effectively with Council Member conduct at Council Meetings.
-In particular, special consideration in any model clauses must be given to the manner in which unacceptable behaviour can be controlled.
+It is proposed that Presiding Members have the power to "red card" any attendee Current Local Government Position WALGA)As aboveLG Professionals SubmissionNoted.The "Red Card" proposal adds emphasis to the power of the Presiding Member to enforce As above